svanderburg/java-sblayout/README.md

     .addSubPage("de", new StaticContentPage("Deutsch", new Contents("de.jsp")))
 ```

-The above code fragment defines a page with translations into Dutch, American,
+The above code fragment defines a page with translations into Dutch, American
-British, French and German.
+English, British English, French and German.

 Any user can retrieve a particular translation of a page (such as German) by
 using the following URL: